We have listed the most frequently asked questions and their answers for you.

 What is a certified copy of a diploma?

 A certified copy means a copy of your diploma - so not the original diploma - that has an original stamp and signature provided by the awarding institute (your school or university) as proof that it is an identical copy of the original document.
 Please note that only the original certified copy is accepted – we will not accept scans or copies of a certified copy because their authenticity cannot be verified.

 You must present the original diploma when you wish to have the copy certified.
 A competent authority applies a stamp, signature and date to authenticate the copy.
 The copy can be certified by:

 - The educational institution that awarded you the diploma

 - VU Amsterdam Student Desk (when you wish to study at VU Amsterdam)

-Please note: If your diploma is not issued in English, German, Dutch, French, Italian, Spanish or Portuguese, you must also submit an English translation by a sworn translator.
+Please note: If your diploma is not issued in English, German, Dutch, French or Spanish, you must also submit a Dutch or English translation by a sworn translator.

 What is the examination date of my previous education?

 The examination date, also referred to as the ‘graduation date’, is the date stated on your diploma.
 This means that the examination date is not the same as the date on which you are awarded your diploma, as diplomas are often awarded after the examination date.

 Will you receive the diploma of your previous education (only) after 1 September?